Shi-D/Shi-D.github.io/_pages/about.md

 I am a first-year Ph.D. student in Electrical and Computer Engineering at the Illinois Institute of Technology advised by Prof. [Ren Wang](https://wangren09.github.io/).

-I received the B.Eng. degree in Computer Science and Technology from The University of Sheffield, UK, in 2018, and M.Sc. degrees in Electrical Engineering (EE) from Columbia University, USA, in 2020.
-Currently, I am a PhD Candidate in Computer Science under the supervision of Prof. Sijia Liu.
+I received my B.Eng. in Computer Science and Technology from Hangzhou Normal University under the supervision by Prof. Libing Hong and Prof. Shuchang Xu.
+I received my M.Eng. degrees in Computer Technology from Soochow University.
+I am fortunate to have been advised by Prof. [Jingya Zhou](https://web.suda.edu.cn/jy_zhou/index.html) on my research about social network analysis.

-My research centers on Trustworthy Machine Learning.
+My research centers on `Trustworthy Machine Learning`.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.